-(18) Read Electronic Manufacturer ID & Device ID (REMS), (REMS2), (REMS4)
+(20) Read Electronic Manufacturer ID & Device ID (REMS), (REMS2), (REMS4)

 The REMS, REMS2 & REMS4 instruction is an alternative to the Release from Power-down/Device ID instruction that provides both the JEDEC assigned manufacturer ID and the specific device ID.
-The REMS4 instruction is recommended to use for 4 I/O identification.

 The REMS, REMS2 & REMS4 instruction is very similar to the Release from Power-down/Device ID instruction.
-The instruction is initiated by driving the CS# pin low and shift the instruction code "90h" or "EFh" or "DFh" followed by two dummy bytes and one bytes address (A7~A0).
-After which, the Manufacturer ID for Macronix (C2h) and the Device ID are shifted out on the falling edge of SCLK with most significant bit (MSB) first as shown in "Figure 28.
-Read Electronic Manufacturer & Device ID (REMS) Sequence (Command 90 or EF or DF)".
-The Device ID values are listed in "Table 7.
-ID Definitions".
+The instruction is initiated by driving the CS# pin low and shift the instruction code "90h" or "EFh" or "DFh"followed by two dummy bytes and one bytes address (A7~A0).
+After which, the Manufacturer ID for MXIC (C2h) and the Device ID are shifted out on the falling edge of SCLK with most significant bit (MSB) first as shown in figure 31.
+The Device ID values are listed in Table of ID Definitions.
 If the one-byte address is initially set to 01h, then the device ID will be read first and then followed by the Manufacturer ID.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving CS# high.